Game Breaker: Super Robot Wars

 - Its previous form, the Valguard, is no slouch, either: a battleship-sized super robot with five pilots, insane durability and acceptable offensive power.
-While it doesn't sound too amazing compared to the Valzacard, it has an ammo-based MAP weapon with nice coverage and all of its attacks cost little EN, but powerful enough to do its job thanks to its "2L" size.
+While it doesn't sound too amazing compared to the Valzacard, it has an ammo-based MAP weapon with nice coverage and all of its attacks cost little EN, but deal incredible damage.
 The early parts of the second half of W can be trivialized by spamming its MAP weapon after giving Kazuma Ardygun "Hit & Away".
 Even though the Valguard won't be as powerful as many of the returning first-half units, the Valzacard will be available a few scenarios later.

-- Detonator Orgun and the Tekkamen...ALL seven of them (eight, if the players achieve requirements).
-Five of them have two HP bars (and a second set of Spirit Commands), six of them have long-range Wave Motion Guns with a MAP variant, and on top of that are size "SS", and can attack enemies in a row with their base attacks via the "Chain Attack System".
+- Detonator Orgun and the Tekkamen...ALL seven of them (eight, if players achieve requirements).
+Five of them have two HP bars (and a second set of Spirit Commands), six of them have long-ranged Wave Motion Guns with a MAP variant, and can attack enemies in a row with their base attacks via the "Chain Attack System".
 Of particular note is Yumi "Tekkaman Hiver" Francois, whose "Voltekka" MAP attack is Friendly Fireproof and has the widest area of effect.
 Augmented further because Yumi gains access to the "Love" Spirit Command.
 Oh, and most of them (bar Orgun) have cheap, extremely powerful Combination Attacks with each other.

 - Aki Kisaragi takes Boring but Practical to a new level.
 Unlike her Tekkaman peers, she doesn't have a "Voltekka" attack, but her post-movement "Double Lancer Combination" with Tekkaman Blade is ridiculously strong, despite the short range of 3, yet the requirements are 30 EN and 110 Will.
 Combine this with her natural stats (touted as one of the best in W) and great movement that comes from being a Tekkaman, players have a monster who can dish out punishment extremely quick.